Panduwasnuwara

 Panduwasnuwara is an ancient capital, situated in Kurunegala District, Sri Lanka.
 It is said to be the controlling centre known as Parakramapura of Dakkhinadesa (South Country) in the 12th century, when it was ruled by Parakramabahu.
 The remaining ruins of the ancient kingdom still can be seen at Kotampitiya area which lies along Wariyapola-Chilaw main road about 12 mi away from Wariyapola town.
+Panduvasnuwara is located at a distance of 3 km from Hettipola and 18 km from Kuliyapitiya.

 Name

-The current site has been identified as Parakramapura, the city of Dakkhinadesa, founded by king Parakramabahu the great when he was the sub king of the territory, and called as Panduwasnuwara presently.
-It is believed that the name Panduwasnuwara was come to the usage during recent Kurunegala period.
+The current site has been identified as Parakramapura, the city of Dakkhinadesa, founded by King Parakramabahu the Great when he was the sub-king of the territory and called Panduwasnuwara presently.
+It is believed that the name Panduwasnuwara came to the usage during the recent Kurunegala period.

 Due to its name this site is erroneously identified by the locals as the ancient capital of king Panduwasadeva who ruled the country in 504 BC to 474 BC.
-They believe that the structure known as Chakrawalaya which is situated in the site as the ektemge (a circular tower) where princess Unmada Chitra was confined by her brothers and also a nearby village called Dorabawa to be the Doramadalawa village where prince Pandukabhaya spent his childhood.
-But still there is no archaeological evidence to prove such stories.
+They believe that the structure known as Chakrawalaya which is situated in the site as the Ektemge (a circular tower) where princess Unmada Chitra was confined by her brothers and also a nearby village called Dorabawa to be the Doramadalawa village where prince Pandukabhaya spent his childhood.
+But still, there is no archaeological evidence to prove such stories.

-According to another belief the name Panduwasnuwara had been formed due to an ancient tank called Panda Wewa which is situated in nearby area.
+According to another belief, the name Panduwasnuwara was formed due to an ancient tank called Panda Wewa which is situated in the nearby area.

 History

-As the Successor of his uncle king Kirti Sri Megha, prince Parakramabahu became the ruler of Dakkhinadesa in 1140 A.D.
+As the Successor of his uncle king Kirti Sri Megha, Prince Parakramabahu became the ruler of Dakkhinadesa in 1140 A.D.
 It was the first capital of Parakramabahu and one of the three discrete kingdoms into which the Island was divided.
-Historical evidences prove that king Parakramabahu had made steps to develop the infrastructure and other common facilities in the ruling territory.
-During this time period he had constructed a separate tooth temple at Panduwasnuwara Raja Maha Vihara premises for tooth relic of Buddha to keep it safe.
-After series of successful battles with his enemies Parakramabahu managed to conquer the control of entire nation and moved to Polonnaruwa where his new capital was built.
+Historical evidence proves that King Parakramabahu had made steps to develop the infrastructure and other common facilities in the ruling territory.
+During this period he had constructed a separate tooth temple at Panduwasnuwara Raja Maha Vihara premises for tooth relic of Buddha to keep it safe.
+After a series of successful battles with his enemies, Parakramabahu managed to conquer the control of the entire nation and moved to Polonnaruwa where his new capital was built.
 The tooth relic of Buddha was also brought with him as the reputed symbol of principality.